 Precondition 2: Management acknowledges its responsibilities

-ISA 210.6(b) requires the auditor to obtain management's acknowledgment and understanding of its responsibility for:
+ISA 210.6(b) requires the auditor to obtain management's acknowledgment and understanding of its responsibility in three areas.

-Preparing the financial statements in accordance with the applicable financial reporting framework, including — where relevant — their fair presentation.
+First, preparing the FS in accordance with the applicable financial reporting framework, including (where relevant) their fair presentation.
 This is not a formality.
-It establishes that the financial statements are management's product, not the auditor's.
+It establishes that the FS are management's product, not the auditor's.
+The auditor expresses an opinion on the statements.
+Management prepares them.

-Internal control that management determines is necessary to enable the preparation of financial statements free from material misstatement, whether due to fraud or error.
+Second, internal control that management determines is necessary to enable the preparation of FS free from material misstatement, whether due to fraud or error.
 This responsibility exists regardless of whether the entity is required to have a formal internal control system.
-Even a five-person company has a management responsibility for controls.
+Even a five-person company has a management responsibility for controls, even if those controls are informal.

-Providing the auditor with unrestricted access to all information relevant to the preparation of the financial statements, including records, documentation, additional information the auditor may request, and unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence.
+Third, providing the auditor with unrestricted access to all information relevant to the preparation of the FS, including records and documentation, additional information that the auditor may request, and unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence.

 Why the "access" precondition matters

-This third element — unrestricted access — is where engagements most commonly run into difficulty.
-If management restricts access to certain personnel, records, or locations, the auditor faces a scope limitation.
+This third element (unrestricted access) is where engagements most commonly run into difficulty.
+If management restricts access to certain personnel or records, the auditor faces a scope limitation.
 If the scope limitation is imposed before the engagement begins and would result in a disclaimer of opinion, ISA 210.7 requires the auditor to decline the engagement (unless legally required to accept).
-If it arises during the engagement, it is addressed under ISA 705.
-The engagement letter is your documented evidence that management agreed to provide this access — and your contractual basis for insisting on it.
+If it arises during the engagement, it is addressed under ISA 705 (Modifications to the Opinion).
+The engagement letter is your documented evidence that management agreed to provide this access, and your contractual basis for insisting on it.
+I've had a controller tell me the bank confirmations were "not available" for three consecutive weeks.
+Without the signed letter, that conversation has no teeth.

 Why it matters

 The engagement letter is the contractual foundation of the audit.
-It documents the agreed terms, protects both parties from misunderstandings, and provides a reference point if disputes arise about scope, responsibilities, or expectations.
+It documents the agreed terms and protects both parties from misunderstandings about scope and responsibilities.
 ISA 210.10 requires that the agreed terms be recorded in an engagement letter or other suitable form of written agreement.

 Required contents